 Overnight Blueberry French Toast Casserole

-Okay, I want to point out a few ingredients that are absolutely ESSENTIAL for making this french toast casserole a "WOW" recipe that you will make for years to come!
+Okay, I want to point out a few ingredients that are absolutely essential for making this french toast casserole a "wow" recipe that you will make for years to come!

 1. Brioche-style bread - don't feel like you have to get a fancy loaf of brioche bread baked fresh from a bakery!
 I actually got mine from Walmart here.
 The key is you want a sweet bread that is very light and fluffy because it will soak up the custard beautifully!
 If you can't find brioche-style bread feel free to substitute it with Hawaiian bread -- they are very similar for the purposes of this recipe! 🍞